test-acc-vaccym/HorizontalCalendar/README.md

   ...
 ```

  - Listener.
-Collect all the clicks of the calendar and the data of the day clicked
+It collects all the clicks and data of the day clicked on the calendar.

   Java:
  ```java